Agriculture Education Project

 Jumpingpound Demonstration Forest

-The Inside Education student field program at the Jumpingpound Demonstration Forest includes themes related to cattle farming in Alberta.
+The Inside Education student field program at the Jumpingpound Demonstration Forest includes themes related to ranching in Alberta.
 The on-site program demonstrates how various land users, including grazing, work together to balance natural resource development on the landscape.
 More than 1500 Calgary-area school children participate each spring.
 During the fall months, the site is home to a grazing lease – meaning cattle roam freely through the area.

 “All of staff and students thoroughly appreciated the strong connections to the Alberta curriculum, the organization of the day, the knowledgeable/respectful staff, as well as the variety of activities planned.
 We could not be more thrilled to have had the opportunity to visit JumpingPound and hope to so do again in the future! “ Krissa Donahue, C.W Perry School, Airdrie